WCAG 2.2: What the New Accessibility Version Brings

 Level A (minimum)

-2.4.11 Focus Not Obscured (Minimum) (AA in 2.2): when an element receives keyboard focus, at least part of it must be visible.
-Violates: a modal or cookie banner covering the focused element.
+2.4.11 Focus Not Obscured (Minimum) (AA): when an element receives keyboard focus, at least part of it must be visible.

-2.5.7 Dragging Movements (AA): any drag-requiring functionality must have alternative (click, tap).
-Violates: drag-only reordering without “up/down” buttons.
+2.5.7 Dragging Movements (AA): any drag-requiring functionality must have an alternative (click, tap).

-3.3.8 Accessible Authentication (Minimum) (AA): login process mustn’t require cognitive skills without alternative (remembering complex passwords, identifying images).
+3.3.8 Accessible Authentication (Minimum) (AA): login process must not require cognitive skills without alternative.
 Password managers must work.

 2.4.13 Focus Appearance (AAA): focus indicator must have minimum 3:1 contrast and sufficient area.